alantanlc/count-squares-problem/README.md

 # count-squares-problem

-[WORK IN PROGRESS] Given a diagram with many straight lines, count how many squares in the diagram and its time complexity.
+Given a diagram with many straight lines, count how many squares in the diagram and its time complexity.

-## Notes

 My silly and brute force attempt on the following interview question posted on Glassdoor.